anurag-327/socicons/CONTRIBUTING.md

 ## Thank You

-We greatly appreciate your contributions to Socions.
+We greatly appreciate your contributions to socicons.
 Your efforts help improve the library for everyone in the community.
 Thank you for being a part of this project!

 If you have any questions or need assistance with the contribution process, feel free to reach out to us by opening an issue or contacting us at [anuragsrivastav0027@gmail.com](mailto:anuragsrivastav0027@gmail.com).